 And it sort of - I think it changed the environment around me.
 People started to think about what they were saying, and whether it was something that was nasty or something that was actually just amusing.
 And it sort of changed a lot.

 But of course, you know, after about a year or two, I slipped back into it.
 But it was an interesting, very peaceful time, not participating in gossip.

 CONAN: And why do you think you slipped, as you say?

-JOSEPH EIPSTEIN: Interesting.
+EPSTEIN: Interesting.
 You know, one of the first things when you said I went to a small women's college, one of the false suppositions about gossip is that it's a womanly activity.
-You know, the origin of the word comes from a godmother at a christening, but in fact it turns out it's not - that the one realm of equality that we can be assured on is that men, as well as women, are quite as interested in gossip.
+You know, the origin of the word comes from a godmother at a christening.
+But in fact, it turns out it's not - that the one realm of equality that we can be assured on is that men, as well as women, are quite as interested in gossip.

-EPSTEIN: Well, you know, that too is full of interest to me, the stakes are so low.
+EPSTEIN: Well, you know, that too is full of interest to me - the stakes are so low.
 I used to have someone who worked in the same academic department I did.
-Sometimes at 9:00 he would call me, at the start of the day, to give me some gossip that was, you know, beyond what I was interested in.
-I'd say: Alfred, this is lower than I wish to go at this hour, you know?
+Sometimes at 9 o'clock he would call me, at the start of the day, to give me some gossip that was, you know, beyond what I was interested in.
+And I'd say: Alfred, this is lower than I wish to go at this hour, you know?